オーストリア 🇦🇹

 Fliege mit mir in die Heimat – Ko v jutranjem soncu (F. Winkler) [Sheet music]

-Fliege mit mir in die Heimat (German for “Fly home with me”), also known as Am Strande von Rio, was composed by Franz Winkler from Tyrol, Austria, and initially released in the 1940s.
+Downloads Includes:📝 Sheet music pdf (F major) About the song Fliege mit mir in die Heimat (German for “Fly home with me”), also known as Am Strande von Rio, was composed by Franz Winkler from Tyrol, Austria, and initially released in the 1940s.
 Over the years, this beloved song has been adapted into several languages, including: English: “Forever and Ever”, French: “Étoile des Neiges” and Slovenian: “Ko v jutranjem soncu planine žare” (which translates to “When the Mountains Glow in the Morning Sun”).
 The original German lyrics convey a sense of homesickness and a romantic invitation to a loved one to fly back home together.
-This waltz commonly features in Alpine folk music, frequently performed by groups from Austria and […]
+This waltz commonly features in

 Fliege mit mir in die Heimat – Ko v jutranjem soncu (F. Winkler) [Sheet music] 続きを読む »